gdpbalt/gdp-taxi-service/README.md

 ### To run project
 - You should have installed version of Apache Tomcat, MySQL, Git, Maven, Java
 - Clone the project from GitHub
-- Create new user and database for working the project with database
 - Initialise database.
 Use for that src/main/resources/init_db.sql
 - Configure database connection.
-Use for that src/main/java/taxi/util/ConnectionUtil.java
+Use for that environment variables:
+DATABASE_HOST, DATABASE_NAME, DATABASE_USERNAME, DATABASE_PASSWORD